-Support for Student-Led Planetary Health Initiatives

-Section Overview: This section evaluates institutional support for student-led planetary health initiatives, such as funding, fellowships, programming, and student groups.
+Score explanation: No affiliated hospitals have accessible educational materials for patients Section Total (8 out of 14) 57.14% Back to Summary Page here Support for Student-Led Planetary Health Initiatives Section Overview: This section evaluates institutional support for student-led planetary health initiatives, such as funding, fellowships, programming, and student groups.
 Planetary health is a young field and, as young people facing a future deeply shaped by climate change, students are often some of the first at an institution to engage with it.
 Institutions should provide support for students to engage in sustainability quality improvement (QI) initiatives, discover mentors in their area of interest, and receive funding for planetary health projects.

-1. Does your veterinary school or your institution offer support for veterinary students interested in enacting a sustainability initiative/QI project?

-- 2 Yes, the veterinary school or institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum. - The veterinary school or institution encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate. - 0 No, neither the veterinary school or the institution offer opportunities or support for sustainability initiatives or QI projects.
+4.1.
+Does your institution offer support for students interested in enacting a sustainability initiative/QI project?
+Yes, the institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum.
+(2 points) The institution encourages sustainability QI projects (to fulfil clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate.
+(1 point) No, the institution does not offer opportunities or support for sustainability initiatives or QI projects.
+(0 points) Score Assigned: